alphamikle/el/README.md

 # string with description
 intro:
   value: This is a intro screen title
-  # you can add a comment to any content string, like here - to a simple string
   desc: For some reason we decided to use exactly that title for that screen

 # pluralized